강의

-Cultivate advanced programming language skills to grow as a mid-to-high-level developer, as well as software design and implementation skills that combine functional, object-oriented, and LISP paradigms.
+Cultivate advanced programming language utilization skills and software design and implementation skills combining functional, object-oriented, and LISP paradigms, necessary for growing into a mid-to-senior level developer.

 multi-paradigm Programming